Must01/simple-crud-app-users-backend/README.md

-Here's the updated `README.md` reflecting the changes in the routing and controllers for your app:
+Based on your previous request and the file structure you've shown, I'll simplify the `README.md` and ensure it covers the key details for setting up and using your backend project.

+Here’s a simpler version of the `README.md`:

 # Simple CRUD App: Users Backend

-A basic Node.js backend for managing users with MongoDB, using Express for routing and controller functions.
+A simple Node.js backend for managing users with MongoDB.

 ---